Who is Stripe for (target market)?

 Why can I not view the Credit Card number for my Stripe entered cards?

-Since the card is tokenized and stored with Stripe, Limo Anywhere does not have the Credit Card number to view.
+Since the card is tokenized in the updated integration and stored with Stripe, Limo Anywhere does not have the Credit Card number to view.
 You will be able to view Credit Cards on previously entered Credit Cards or non-Stripe Credit Cards if needed.
 You will need to send in request to view Credit Cards by email to email@example.com.

 Why can I not process a payment with previously entered Credit Cards?